DCBIA-OrthoLab/SlicerDentalModelSeg/readme.md

 Additional packages may be required. you can install them with "pip install ... ".
 No specific version should be required for these packages.*

 # How to run the extension

-## Opening the extension
-The python environment must be active when opening Slicer (the extension looks for the startup environment when running the segmentation algorithm).
-Open the module named "Prediction - FiboSeg".

 ## Running the module